StarChen-Cycler/rider-tracker-app/README.md

 Now your application will be accessible over HTTPS, allowing geolocation to work properly in all modern browsers.

 For more information, check out the [Nuxt.js documentation](https://nuxt.com/docs/getting-started/deployment).

+## FRP Setup for Remote Access

+For easier mobile testing and development, you can use FRP (Fast Reverse Proxy) to expose your local development server to the internet.
+This is especially useful for testing geolocation features that require HTTPS.

+See our detailed [FRP Setup Guide](docs/frp-guide.md) for complete instructions on:
+- Setting up an FRP server on a public VPS
+- Configuring the FRP client on your development machine
+- Exposing your local Nuxt development server to the internet
+- Setting up HTTPS with Let's Encrypt certificates

 ## Database Schema